ridoweb/blog.bkp33/_posts/2022-10-02-the-iot-pattern.md

 ## Serializers

-Note how the publish method requires a byte array, what gives multiple options to use different serializers, to customize the serialization format we will define the `IMessageSerializer` interface, to enable the binder to be configured with different serializers, such as JSON, Avro, or Protobuf.
+Messages are represented as a `byte array`, with multiple options to use different serializers, to customize the serialization format the binders can be initialized with a `IMessageSerializer`, such as JSON, Avro, or Protobuf.

 ```cs
 public interface IMessageSerializer